 Bonus problem.* Metallic hydrogen and exotic matter

 As you may remember, Jupiter is a gas giant (basically, the statement is that a planet cannot become too large unless it mostly consists of gas) – so is Uranus, Saturn and Neptune.
 However, near the core, the planet should be solid, and the solid core is expected to be covered by liquid metallic hydrogen.
 It is metallic because under a very strong pressure any material is loosing hold of its electrons and becomes metal.
-It is liquid since proton (that is, hydrogen atom with electron ripped off) is much lighter than 226.
-Top ten open problems in physics, and the latter remains liquid even at very small temperatures.
+It is liquid since proton (that is, hydrogen atom with electron ripped off) is much lighter than , and the latter remains liquid even at very small temperatures.
 Moreover, we expect that metallic hydrogen is superconducting and its critical temperature may be rather high – 100-200 K (so, the Bonus problem is somewhat related to the problem 8).

 There are many technical problems related to the production of metallic hydrogen – the main one is of course pressure, we need it to be as high as hundreds of GPa.
 It seems that some progress has been recently sumultaneously achieved by several groups (LNBL, for one).
 In particular, it seems to be proven that metallic hydrogen is superconducting.